-The following benchmark is implemented using Equations 1-4 of the referenced Chen et al. (2014) paper and also matches Figure 6 therein scaled to 10 coil turns.
+The following benchmark is implemented using Equations 1-4 of the referenced Chen et al. (2014) paper.
+The analytical calculations using the reference resulted in 1.6 V/m, which matches the HFSS result shown in Figure 15.

 Below is the coil and phantom parameters: